top of page

 However, other research found no significant impact on mood.

-• Another US study is the only randomised controlled trial (RCT) on this topic but also found no significant difference in mood between teens taking the pill and the placebo.
+• Another small RCT in the US found no significant difference in mood between teens taking the pill and the placebo.18

 Does the Pill Affect Bone Development?

-Contraceptives that suppress oestrogen production (like the Depo Provera injection) can lead to loss of bone density and are not recommended for teens.
+Contraceptives that suppress oestrogen production (like the Depo Provera injection)20 can lead to loss of bone density and are not recommended for teens.

 Does the Pill Affect Future Fertility?